biogeospatial/Biodiverse_publication_list/InstallationLinuxSource.md

-These instructions apply to version 1.99 and later.
+These instructions apply to version 1.99_006 and later.

-Note that they have been tested on Ubuntu.
+Note that they have been tested on Ubuntu 16.
 The package manager will differ for other Linux flavours, but the cpan command will be the same.

 These also assume you have [downloaded](https://github.com/shawnlaffan/biodiverse/wiki/Downloads) the Biodiverse source code to your home directory and renamed it from whatever it was, e.g. `biodiverse_0.19_source`, to `biodiverse`.
 If you have saved it somewhere else then you will need to adjust the following so any references to `$HOME/biodiverse/lib` use the appropriate directory.